Deborah Turness: NBC career

-In 2013, she was appointed president of NBC News and served in the role until February 2017.
+In 2013, she was appointed president of NBC News and remained in the role until February 2017.
 Under her leadership the news division had gains in ratings for Meet the Press and the Nightly News shows, but she appointed Jamie Horowitz to run Today, who only lasted ten weeks in the role.
 In response to the Brian Williams controversy over his misleading statements, Turness was criticised heavily.
 Vanity Fair reported that several NBC News executives were displeased at her work and felt she was not qualified to do the job.

 In February 2017, Noah Oppenheim took over as president of NBC News and Turness was appointed president of a new division called NBC News International that was NBC's side in a partnership with Euronews, in which each network would contribute reporting to the other.
 She moved back to the UK.

 In April 2021, Turness left her role at NBC and returned to ITN as chief executive officer.

 BBC career

 In January 2022, Turness was appointed CEO of BBC News.
 Turness was prevented from taking up the post immediately as her employer, ITN, denied her early release from her notice period.
 The then director-general of the BBC, Tim Davie, said that the then Deputy Director of News, Jonathan Munro, would hold the post "until Deborah Turness joins us later this year".
 She joined the BBC Board in September 2022 for a two-year term, with Munro as her deputy.

-In 2023 Turness launched the BBC's Verify fact-checking unit.
+In 2023, Turness launched the BBC's Verify fact-checking unit.
 Later that year, a former BBC News chief publicly expressed anxieties about Verify.

-In November 2025 Turness resigned from her job at the BBC, alongside director general Tim Davie.
+In November 2025, Turness resigned from her job at the BBC, alongside director general Tim Davie.
 Their resignations followed an accusation of bias concerning a number of issues, including the editing of a speech by Donald Trump in a BBC News Panorama progamme aired on 28 October 2024, days before the US presidential election.
+The Daily Telegraph reported her as describing the Reform Party as "an extreme conservative movement, very anti-immigration......" and that it had been BBC editorial policy not to give Nigel Farage prime-time exposure in the last General Election.
+She dismissed the open-bias scandal of the editing of what Donald Trump had actually said as "a problem with the edit".